realwumbl3/codemeta/README.md

 ## Working with sets

 -   The active set defaults to `default` and is remembered per workspace
--   Create a new set via "New Fragment Set"; files go to `cms/<your-set>/`
+-   Create a new set via "New Fragment Set"; files go to `.cms/<your-set>/`
--   Switch sets with "Switch Active Fragment Set"
+-   Switch sets with "Switch Active Fragment Set" or via the side panel

 ## Summaries